Everyone is talking about Pokémon Go but no one is asking the most important question of all – what happens to your Pokémon when you die?

 So, what should you do to protect your digital legacy?

-For more information about protecting your digital assets, please contact Sarah Playforth or a member of the Private Client team.
+For more information about protecting your digital assets, please contact a member of the Private Client team.
 You could even visit us at our offices and take the opportunity to recharge your Pokéballs at the Pokéstop at St John’s Arch, just next door.